 In any case where a proficiency examination is not offered routinely by an occupational licensing board, the board shall design a fair proficiency examination for military-trained applicants to obtain licensure, certification, or registration under this section.
 If a proficiency examination is offered routinely by an oral licensing board, that examination shall satisfy the requirements of this section.

-A military spouse who is seeking to become licensed as a professional counselor in North Carolina shall meet the following criteria:
+A military spouse who is seeking to become licensed as a clinical mental health counselor in North Carolina shall meet the following criteria:

 (1) Holds a current license, certification, or registration from another jurisdiction, and that jurisdiction's requirements for licensure, certification, or registration are substantially equivalent to or exceed the requirements for licensure, certification, or registration of the occupational licensing board for which the applicant is seeking licensure, certification, or registration in this State.